 The United Nations Department of Global Communications

 The United Nations Department of Public Information hosts monthly briefings and other workshops and an annual conference where representatives of NGOs from every corner of the world come together for the purpose of networking and collaborating on solutions to some of the world’s most challenging problems, from security issues such as crime and violence, hunger and disease, persecution and war, to major development issues of education, job opportunities, and women’s empowerment.

 Judicial Watch is associated with the United Nations Department of Public Information (UN.DPI) as a nongovernmental organization (UN-DPI), whose mission is to promote transparency, accountability and integrity in government, politics and the law.
 It fulfills its educational mission through litigation, investigations, and public outreach.
 Its International Program serves as an integral part of its educational program.

 Judicial Watch GTMO Observer Program

 Judicial Watch was granted observer status by the Pentagon to observe the arraignment of Khalid Shieh Mohammad at Guantanamo Bay, Cuba, in June of 2008.
-Since the recommencement of the 9/11 hearings at Guantanamo Bay in November 2011, JW has attended and monitored 95 percent of the hearings held at the Guantanamo Bay detention facility, as well as Periodic Review Board Proceedings (PRBs) currently held at the Pentagon.
+Since the recommencement of the 9/11 hearings at Guantanamo Bay in November 2011, JW has attended 95 percent of the hearings held at the Guantanamo Bay detention facility, as well as Periodic Review Board Proceedings (PRBs) currently held at the Pentagon.
 Judicial Watch staff and representatives have attended and monitored over 144 hearings to date.